MrPrimate/ddb-meta-data/modules/llok/README.md

 # Lost Laboratory of Kwalish

-**Proceeds from this adventure supplement supports the charity Extra Life, running levels 5-10**
+> Proceeds from this adventure supplement supports the charity Extra Life, running levels 5-10

 Laboratory of Kwalish explores an alternate expedition into the Barrier Peaks as players search for the lost lab of the legendary artificer.
 He disappeared in the peaks eons ago… as it turns out, finding a crashed planar ship and studying its technology to fuel his own research.

-• Learn **3 new useful spells** for use in the Character Builder

 • **Rollable tables**, **detailed maps**, and a **wealth of stats** to help dungeon masters run this adventure